DOSYCORPS/c-optihash/README.md

 The minimum length is the value of the variable `h`.

-`AvolittyHasherL()` adds entropy finalization and outputs the hash digest as an array of bytes for each hexadecimal digit.
+The function `AvolittyHasherL()` adds entropy finalization and outputs the hash digest as an array of bytes for each hexadecimal digit.

 The first argument variable `d` is a pointer to the previous `unsigned short` array defined as the hashed payload bytes to finalize.

 The second argument variable `f` is the previous value defined as the output character length.

-The third argument variable `g` is the previous value modified by the pointer `i` in each hashing iteration for entropy.
+The third argument variable `g` is the previous value modified by the variable `i` in each hashing iteration for entropy.

 The fourth argument variable `l` is a pointer to an `unsigned char` array to store the hashed bytes after finalization.